 The Fabry-Pérot sensor and scanning system has the advantages of broad bandwidth (over 100 MHz), low noise equivalent pressure, which is comparable to that of a 75 µm PVDF needle hydrophone, a small spot size (65 µm) and a rapid acquisition rate of 200 Hz, compared to the 1 Hz commonly for hydrophone measurements.
 Further work is ongoing on understanding the full response of the sensor to ultrasound to allow more accurate measurements, and to increase the high pressure range of the sensor.

 In conventional diagnostic ultrasound imaging, a pulse of ultrasound is transmitted into the body from an ultrasound probe.
-The same probe then detects the reflected ultrasound waves that scatter back from within the tissue, and this data is used to form an image.
+The same probe then detects the reflected ultrasound waves that scatter back from within the tissue and this data is used to form an image.
+An image of what?
 Acoustic waves are scattered when they encounter a change in the density or stiffness of the propagation medium (see Figure 1).
 In tissue, these changes occur at many microscopic points, for example, the cells and extracellular matrix.
 There are usually so many of these points spaced very close together that it is not possible to distinguish the locations where the scattering occurred (see Figure 2).
 Instead, tissue may be characterised by the total strength of the waves that are back-scattered.
 This quantity varies between tissue types and is sometimes referred to as echogenicity.
 A clinical ultrasound image can be thought of as a map of the echogenicity of the tissue, with some tissues appearing bright and some appearing dark (see Figure 3).

 In the UCL Biomedical Ultrasound Group, our focus is less on conventional ultrasound imaging than on two other exciting medical imaging modalities that use ultrasound: photoacoustic tomography and ultrasound computed tomography.
 These modalities offer the potential to overcome some of the limitations of conventional ultrasound imaging, although, of course, they have their own challenges.